DanielDaCosta/cloudwatch-alarms/README.md

 You will just have to create a SNS topic and link it with your lambda-alarm.

 ### Lambda-Alarm
 This lambda zip is stored in a s3 bucket.
-You can find the code for the lambda inside the folder `lambda`
+You can find lambda's code inside the folder `lambda`

 ## Medium Post